kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 spec:
   ...
   workloadRef:
-    name: training-policy   # Points to the Workload object
+    name: job-1   # Points to the Workload object
-    podGroupName: worker-0  # Points to the standalone PodGroup object ...
+    podGroupName: pg1  # Points to the standalone PodGroup object ...
 ```